 "Are you asking me if he’s good?
 Are you kidding?
 Michael is the best".

 Eddie Jordan reflects out loud:

 "Well, Peter Miller called me.
 He says I should sign Bernd Schneider".

 The German manager replies:

 "But Eddie, what do you think you’re getting out of him?
-He just qualified for several Grand Prix".
+He just qualified for several Grands Prix".

 Eddie Jordan thinks about it, then asks: